jeffvaldez/PACE-Apps-of-ML/README.md

 Submit an Interactive Jupyter job to the PACE-ICE default queue on the PACE Open OnDemand ICE website:
 - (For CPU Environment)
   - Start a Jupyter notebook job.
 Click on Interactive Apps (dropdown menu) -> Jupyter
-  - Select Anaconda Module: Anaconda 3 - 2022.05
+  - Select: Anaconda Module: Anaconda 3 - 2022.05
-  - Select Quality of Service: pace-ice
+  - Select: Quality of Service: pace-ice
-  - Select Node Type: Intel CPU<br>
+  - Select: Node Type: Intel CPU
 - (For GPU Environment)
   - Start a Jupyter notebook job.
 Click on Interactive Apps (dropdown menu) -> Jupyter
-  - Select Anaconda Module: Anaconda 3 - 2022.05
+  - Select: Anaconda Module: Anaconda 3 - 2022.05
-  - Select Quality of Service: pace-ice
+  - Select: Quality of Service: pace-ice
-  - Select Node Type: NVIDIA GPU V100 16GB
+  - Select: Node Type: NVIDIA GPU V100 16GB

 <p>2.
 This will submit an Interactive Jupyter job to the scheduler.
 Click on your Interactive Sessions tab, click on "Connect to Jupyter" once your job is running.</p>